flavian-anselmo/Calculator-app/README.md

-# Tic-tac-toe-game
+# Calculator app in python tkinter
-Tic tac toe game created with pyhthon tkinter
+->It can do simple math operations like +,*,-,/